tanvi0605/chat_with_documents/README.md

   ![Image](https://github.com/user-attachments/assets/d1ab5363-87c9-49aa-a586-8feb29f0cb0f)
   *Above is an example of how the model generates responses based on the document content.*

-- **History Preservation:**
+- **History Preservation & Download:**
+  All your questions and answers are stored in history for easy reference.
+You can **download** the conversation history in a CSV format by clicking the **"Download History"** button, making it easy to save or analyze your interactions. 🗂️💾

   ![Image](https://github.com/user-attachments/assets/e64322f8-9423-4676-a670-404068ad33ad)
-  *This feature preserves your previous interactions, allowing you to revisit your questions and answers anytime!*
+  *This feature preserves your previous interactions, allowing you to revisit your questions and answers anytime and download the history if needed!*

 ---